CURATING

 I have extensive cataloging experience, beginning in earnest with a year of cataloging prints and drawings at the Canadian Centre for Architecture (Montreal), where I entered data into a 30-field database using the Getty’s ATT structured vocabulary.

-My Harvard doctoral dissertation—The Elusive Ouevre of Jacques Callot—is a study of the origins of the catalogue raisonné in 17th- and 18th-century Europe, when an oeuvre really meant the printed works of an author or artist.
-While at Harvard I cataloged drawings in the Harvard University Art Museums, and I wrote catalogue entries for the exhibition French Prints from the Age of the Musketeers at the Boston MFA.
+My Harvard doctoral dissertation—The Elusive Ouevre of Jacques Callot—is a study of the origins of the catalogue raisonné in 17th- and 18th-century Europe, when an oeuvre really meant the printed works of an author or artist, ideally bound into an album.
+A key resource for my research was an examination of the Spencer Albums, assembled by Pierre-Jean Mariette for Earl Spencer for a member of the Spencer-Churchill family (as in Lady Di and Winston).

 I’ve written a lot of labels over the years, starting with wall text for the Ottawa venue of Egyptomania in 1994.
 The document at this link contains my extended labels for some mostly modern paintings and sculptures in the European & American collection of the National Gallery of Canada.
 The artists include Thomas Cole, Piet Mondrian, Edward Wadsworth, Jackson Pollock, Francis Bacon, Mark Rothko, James Rosenquist, Dan Flavin, Donald Judd, Andy Warhol, Joseph Kosuth, Carl Andre, and Barnett Newman.